maxint-rd/ESP-MusicEngine/README.md

 &nbsp;  R    - Rest.
 Example:  CDEC r CDEC<br>
 &nbsp;  P    - Alternative for R. Example:  CDEC p CDEC<br>
 &nbsp;  .    - Longer note.
 Example: CDEC.&nbsp;<br>
-&nbsp;  &gt; - shift actave up.
+&nbsp;  &gt; - shift octave up.
 Example: CDE&gt;CDE.&nbsp;<br>
-&nbsp;  &lt; - shift actave down.
+&nbsp;  &lt; - shift octave down.
 Example: CDE&lt;CDE.&nbsp;<br>
+The supported MML-commands are a subset that may not completely cover all available music scores.
-Music notation is case-insensitive.
-Spaces are not required but can be used.
+If notes seem missing, check your score against the syntax above and replace unknown commends by equivalent supported alternatives.
+The music notation is case-insensitive.
+Spaces are not required but can be used for readability.